 Simply explained, Auto-Assist automates the Geo fencing and Open-Window-Detection and automatically turns down the heating.
 If you don’t have it, then you get a push notification prompting you to change the heating settings.

 While I got this service for free, I found it useful for the away mode.
 But because the open window detection didn’t work for, then I don’t think I would pay for it in the summer and only pay for it in the winter months.

-The energy savings tile gives you insight on a monthly basis of how much the features have helped you save energy.
-It also gives you an overall percentage saved using the smart features.
+The energy savings tile gives you insight on a monthly basis of how much you have saved.
+It also gives you an overall percentage saved per feature.

 This tile is useful to see how your usage changes over time and on different months, but again it would be good to a comparison between months without switching between screens.